AtomicConductor/conductor_client/README-houdini.md

 **Chunk size** `chunk_size`
-Set the number of frames in a clump.
-A clump is a set of frames that will be rendered in one task. you may want to use clumps greater than one if the number of instances is limited, or if the time to load the scene is large compared to the time to process frames.
-Use the AUTO button to adjust the clump size such that frames are distributed as evenly as possible while retaining the current number of clumps.
-For example, if clump size is 70 and there are 100 frames, 2 clumps will be generated with 70 and 30 frames.
-Hit the AUTO button to even them out and set clump size to 50.
+Set the number of frames in a chunk.
+A chunk is a set of frames that will be rendered in one task. you may want to use chunks greater than one if the number of instances is limited, or if the time to load the scene is large compared to the time to process frames.
+Use the AUTO button to adjust the chunk size such that frames are distributed as evenly as possible while retaining the current number of chunks.
+For example, if chunk size is 70 and there are 100 frames, 2 chunks will be generated with 70 and 30 frames.
+Hit the AUTO button to even them out and set chunk size to 50.

 **Auto button** `auto_chunk_size`